RockitBootcamp/Student-Resources/PDD/PresentingSolution/README.md

-#Presenting a Solution / an idea
+#Presenting a Solution / an Idea

 ## Purpose
-Help students understand how to present an idea or a solution to a problem.
-And to prepare students for their final project readout.
+Help students understand how to present an idea or a solution to a problem and to prepare students for their final project readout.

 ### Agenda